Ghini/ghini.desktop/doc/devdl.rst

 First of all, open the coverage report index, and choose a file with low coverage.

-For this example, I landed on ``bauble.plugins.plants.family``, at 33%.
+For this example, run in October 2015, we landed on ``bauble.plugins.plants.family``, at 33%.

 https://coveralls.io/builds/3741152/source?filename=bauble%2Fplugins%2Fplants%2Ffamily.py